opengeospatial/ogcapi-records/README.md

   },
   "license": "https://creativecommons.org/licenses/by/4.0/legalcode"
 }

+<<This is example is still being revised.>>
 ```

 ```
-Add an example of a collection object accessed through an API.
+<<Add an example of a collection object accessed as a static collection.
+That is it includes N links to the records.>>
 ```

 ## The Records API